-- 1. Can you find ways to vary the pulse of the music?
-Scientific data tends to have even spacing and the simplest way to sonify the data is to maintain an even pulse.
-You can use the JythonMusic routine Mod.tie.Pitches to tie together identical notes to add some variety to the rhythmic spacing.
-Another routine, Mod.accent allows you to accent a beat, which also provides some texture to the music. - 2.
-There are 3-color AIA images that can be sonified by assigning a voice and pan position to each of the channels that will emphasize the differences in the channels. - 3.
-A wavelet analysis of a time series can be used to isolate persistent from ephemeral frequencies.
-Can a wavelet spectrum be sonified to show the persistent frequencies as droning notes
+1. Can you find ways to vary the tempo of the music to represent variations in a data set?

+431 Scientific data tends to have even spacing and the simplest way to sonify the data is to 432 maintain an even tempo.
+You can use the JythonMusic routine Mod.tie.Pitches to tie together 433 identical notes to add some variety to the rhythmic spacing.
+Another routine, Mod.accent 434 allows you to accent a beat, which also provides some texture to the music.